learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ### Working through labs and readmes

-As you read through labs we encourage you to press shift + enter on each of the Python cells.
+As you read through labs we encourage you to press shift + enter on each of the Python cells that contains code.
 Often in labs, we will assign variables to data early on.
 Then we will ask you to work with data stored in those variables.
 To avoid going to the top of the lab to press `shift + enter`, it's best just to press that while reading along.

 The same thing goes for working through a Readme.
 The Readmes will often assign data to variables, and it may be nice to work with data stored in those variables later on.
 So it's a good idea to press `shift + enter`, and now that you know how to work with Jupyter notebooks, you can always modify the notebooks with new code to test your understanding.